Myo Munchee Questions

 Firstly, the right Myo can be determined by age:

-About the Handles: Children in this age group will use the appliance actively and may also sleep in the appliance at night (nocturnal use)- use appliance without handle for this purpose.
+About the Handles: Children in this age group will use the appliance actively.
 The handle is useful to ensure we get the appliance into the correct position in the child’s mouth.
-Once the child is accustomed to it you can cut the handle off.
+Once the older child is accustomed to it you can cut the handle off.
 The handle can also be helpful for those children with poor oral motor control and who have difficulty keeping the appliance in place in the mouth. e.g dribblers and mouth breathers as well as children with special needs.

 9-12 years: There can be a variety of structural sizing in children of this age group.
 A small 9-10 year with a narrow bite would be best starting with a small appliance and then moving up to the medium once they are used to it.
 Once the child has their 12 year old molars in place they have an adult bite so the medium appliances are the best option for them.